 Dinner: Millet patties with steamed vegetables and peanut sauce

-In the morning, boil the contents of the breakfast jar with a little plant milk and fruit to make porridge.
-In the evening, mix the cooked millet from the previous day with a little buckwheat flour, onions and spices to form a firm mass, shape into patties and fry in oil.
-At the same time, steam a double portion of side vegetables and make a quick peanut sauce with peanut butter, hot water, nutmeg, salt and pepper.
+In the morning, boil the contents of the breakfast jar with some vegetable milk and fruit to make a porridge.
+In the evening, mix the cooked millet from the previous day with some buckwheat flour, onions and spices to a solid mass, form it into fritters and fry them in oil.
+At the same time, steam a double portion of side vegetables and mix a quick peanut sauce with peanut butter, hot water, nutmeg, salt and pepper.

 You can find suitable recipe suggestions here: